Click on the dropdown button to translate.

 Daniel 9:18 “Give ear, O God, and hear; open your eyes and see the desolation of the city that bears Your Name.
 We do not make requests of you because we are righteous, but because of your great mercy.”

-God did NOT bless Abraham, Isaac, Jacob or individuals within ancient Israel because they kept the law perfectly.
+God did NOT bless Abraham, Isaac, Jacob or individuals within ancient Israel because they kept the law perfectly (though many were at least trying).
 They received unmerited blessing (grace) because of God’s mercy!
-Grace was absolutely the most important part of God’s relationship with the patriarchs.
+Grace was absolutely the most important aspect of God’s relationship with the patriarchs.

 NOTE: We are not “saved” by good works, but we will be rewarded for them (if they were faith motivated).
-Just read the promised “blessings” (rewards) for obedience in Deuteronomy Chapter 28, and the “curses” that would come if Israel failed to obey the commands of Yehovah.
+This promise is seen across the Old Testament.

 Galatians 3:8-9 “And the Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel to Abraham beforehand, saying, ‘In you all the nations shall be blessed.’
 So then those who are of faith are blessed with believing Abraham.”